 You should provide the head office address, postcode and telephone number

 An additional box will appear if you worked in a different place to the main or head office

-You will then be contacted by ACAS.
+You will then be contacted by Acas.
 Once they’ve tried and failed to negotiate a settlement, or if you tell them to issue a certificate prior to that point, they will issue you a certificate.
-This just ensures that all claimants have at least attempted to settle out of court.
+The certificate shows that all claimants have at least attempted to settle out of court.

 Do you wish to add additional respondents? – There may be additional Respondents in some types of discriminations claim and other companies if your employer changes whilst you were employed.
 For example, if there was a TUPE transfer.

 Were you employed by a Respondent? – highly likely that the answer will be yes but you are asked to explain if you are still employed, working your notice period or no longer working for this employer.

 You are then asked to provide information about the claim types you are pursuing:

 - Whistleblowing claim

 Claims Details – As already mentioned, this is the most important section.
 It’s often advisable to instruct a lawyer to draft this part.